-ESTABLISHMENT OF CONSULATES, APPOINTMENT AND ACCEPTANCES OF CONSULS, CONSULAR STAFF
+ESTABLISHMENT OF CONSULATES, APPOINTMENTS AND ACCEPTANCE OF CONSULS, CONSULAR STAFF

 - 1. Either Contracting Party shall be entitled to establish consulates in the territory of the other Contracting Party in accordance with this Convention. - 2.
-The places of residence and the districts of consuls shall be determined by agreement between the Parties in each individual case.
+The places in which consuls are stationed and their consular districts shall be determined by agreement between the Parties in each individual case.